ETH Zurich: Sports

-Innovation

 Student Project House

 In 2017, ETH Zurich board approved the creation of a "Student Project House" to encourage student projects and foster innovation.
 A test consisting of a "makerspace" and co-working space was established on the Hönggerberg campus, followed by a 6-story space near the ETH Zurich main building.
 Both locations function as a unified entity for the purpose of qualifications, staffing and decision making.
 While both makerspaces offer similar tools, the central one is significantly larger and also hosts a rentable auditorium, intended for pitching projects to faculty to gain funding, and a bar.

 Both makerspaces include workspaces for wood- and metalworking, electronics fabrication, as well as an array of 3D-printers for students to use at a little over material cost.
 Both also feature a shop for students to buy items such as resistors in lower quantities than ordinarily, while passing down the savings of bulk purchases.
-The makerspaces are managed and staffed entirely by students, who are paid in shop credit.
+The makerspaces are managed and staffed entirely by students.
 A new space is expected to open on the Hönggerberg campus in 2024.